ustaxcourt/ef-cms/docs/dependency-updates.md

 - (10/20/2023) Upgrading from 3.0.0 -> 3.0.1 for s3 files breaks the batch download for batchDownloadTrialSessionInteractor.
 The api will start emitting ```self.s3.send is not a function``` error from the s3-files directory.
 Locking the s3-files version to 3.0.0 so that application does not break.
 To test if an upgrade to s3-files is working run the integration test: web-client/integration-tests/judgeDownloadsAllCasesFromTrialSession.test.ts

 ### @uswds/uswds
 - Keep pinned on 3.7.1, upgrading to 3.8.0+ will cause DAWSON UI issues with icon spacing and break Cypress Snapshots in the Cypress UI (as you hover over each step after initial run, it loses styles, making it harder to debug issues).

+### eslint
+- Keep pinned to 8.57.0 as most plugins are not yet compatible with v9.0.0: https://eslint.org/blog/2023/09/preparing-custom-rules-eslint-v9/

 ## Incrementing the Node Cache Key Version